Finding the Best Correction Shoes for Bunions

 • Pain relief – For people recovering from bunion-related injuries, orthopedic shoes may provide comfort and ease pain.
 Moreover, if you’re recovering from bunion surgery, slipping into a pair of orthopedic shoes could bring you some post-operation relief.

-If you’re not ready to invest in a pair of orthopedic shoes, orthotic inserts are also frequently recommended as a treatment for bunions.
+If you’re not ready to invest in a pair of orthopedic shoes, orthotic shoe inserts are also frequently recommended as a treatment for bunions.

 Vionic’s relief insoles for men and women are podiatrist-designed to care for your feet all day long.
 These feature deep heel cups and pads for shock absorption—an easy way to step into added stability and support with your daily choice of footwear.